appbead/webkit-wiki/Open-Projects.md

 Try to find large open-source projects, development communities, commerical or non-commerical organizations which are using QtWebKit right now, and ask them if they are interested in this project and can help.

-For example, PhantomJS team is already collaborating.
+For example, PhantomJS team is already contributing to our project.

 ### Help to fix JavaScriptCore's LLINT and JIT implementations on MIPS architecture